codermahesh/codermahesh.github.io/_posts/2015-02-19- IO Streams Back To School.md

 Performance Tip:

-* While Writing to File say serializing object or index of document, write in binary rather that characters.
+* While Writing to File say serializing object or index of document, write in binary rather that ASCII characters.
 * While reading file read file contents in  object memory.

 Use macros if you need to debug  file contents